ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The design of the API MUST NOT permit an Endpoint to be configured with multiple identifiers of the same type.
 For example, an endpoint cannot have two IP addresses specified.
-Two separate IP addresses are represented as two Endpoint Objects.
+Two separate IP addresses are represented as two Endpoint objects.
 If a Preconnection specifies a Remote Endpoint with a specific IP address set, it will only establish Connections to that IP address.
 If, on the other hand, the Remote Endpoint specifies a hostname but no addresses, the Connection can perform name resolution and attempt